 Some features of the Marfan eye can cause problems with seeing clearly (vision problems).
 These include:

-Symptoms of lens dislocation depend on severity (how much the lens has slipped out of place) and may vary from mild to severe nearsightedness, blurred vision, and fluctuating (changing) vision.
-Early symptoms of a retinal detachment many include:
+Symptoms of lens dislocation depend on severity and may include mild to severe nearsightedness, blurred vision, and fluctuating vision.
+Lens dislocation can only be confirmed by an ophthalmologist using a slit-lamp eye examination after fully dilating the pupil.

 - New floaters